kube-rs/kube/README.md

 - [kubeapps pinniped](https://github.com/kubeapps/kubeapps/tree/master/cmd/pinniped-proxy)

 ## Api
-The direct `Api` type takes a client, and is constructed with either the `::global` or `::namespaced` functions:
+The direct `Api` type takes a client, and is constructed with either the `::all` or `::namespaced` functions:

 ```rust
 use k8s_openapi::api::core::v1::Pod;